West Hartlepool: History

 Streets were laid out along which shops and brick homes were built.
 Standard town services followed including paved roads, gas and electricity, sewers, a slaughterhouse, cemetery and more.

 Jackson built a large church, Christ Church, from stone excavated from the docks and the parish was consecrated in 1854 by the Bishop of Durham.
 Swainson Dock opened on 3 June 1856, named after Ward Jackson's father-in-law.
 In 1878 the William Gray & Company ship yard in West Hartlepool achieved the distinction of launching the largest tonnage of any shipyard in the world, a feat to be repeated on a number of occasions.

-West Hartlepool was formerly a chapelry in the parish of Stranton, The municipal borough of West Hartlepool was created in 1887, and, with its headquarters at West Hartlepool Town Hall, on 31 December 1894 West Hartlepool became a separate civil parish, the district was promoted to the status of county borough, outside the control of Durham County Council, in 1902.
-On 1 April 1967, a county borough, called Hartlepool, was established by amalgamating West Hartlepool with old Hartlepool, the parish was also abolished and merged with Hartlepool.
+West Hartlepool was formerly a chapelry in the parish of Stranton, The municipal borough of West Hartlepool was created in 1887, and, with its headquarters at West Hartlepool Town Hall (built 1897).
+On 31 December 1894 West Hartlepool became a separate civil parish.
+The district was promoted to the status of county borough, outside the control of Durham County Council, in 1902.
+On 1 April 1967, a county borough, called Hartlepool, was established by amalgamating West Hartlepool with old Hartlepool; the parish was also abolished and merged with Hartlepool.
 In 1961 the parish had a population of 77,035.